Alfresco/alfresco-ng2-components/docs/core/file-draggable.directive.md

 ---
 Added: v2.0.0
 Status: Active
+Last reviewed: 2018-04-10
 ---

 # File Draggable directive

-Provide drag-and-drop features for an element such as a `div`.
+Provides drag-and-drop features for an element such as a `div`.

 ## Basic Usage